SESYNC-ci/lesson-style/docs/_slides/command-line.md

 ### Create a new folder

-1. Log in to the SESYNC's [Jupyter Server](https://jupyter.sesync.org/)
+1. Log in to the SESYNC's [Jupyter Server](https://jupyter.sesync.org/).
-2. Open the Terminal: **File -> New Launcher -> Terminal**
+2. Open the Terminal: **File -> New Launcher -> Terminal**.
-3. Make a new project folder
+3. Make a new project folder.
 ```
 userName@juplab00:~$ mkdir new-project-name
 ```

 ### Clone a repository

-1. Navigate to your project folder
+1. Navigate to your project folder.
-2. Clone your remote repository
+2. Clone your remote repository.
 3. If prompted, enter your GitHub username and password.
 We suggest you use SSH for the URL to avoid having to repeatedly enter your log-in credentials.
-If you’re not sure if you’ve set up SSH authentication, see these [GitHub instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
+If you’re not sure if you’ve set up SSH authentication, see these [GitHub instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
-4. Navigate into the newly cloned repository by using the `cd` command
+4. Navigate into the newly cloned repository by using the `cd` command.

 Let's clone your remote repository by running the following command using the remote repository's ulr:
 ```